 Credicorp: Representation of Credicorp in the acquisition of shares in Pacifico Seguros and Pacifico Vida, two of Peru’s leading life and general insurance companies, from American Life Insurance Company.
 The transaction is said to be the largest insurance M&A transaction in the Peruvian market to date.

-DISH Network Corporation: Representation of DISH Network Corporation, a leader for more than 27 years in satellite TV, equipment sales and support worldwide, in a pro rata spin-off of most of the company’s technology and infrastructure assets.
-The spun-off company, EchoStar Corporation, now trades on the Nasdaq stock market under the symbol "SATS."
+DISH Network Corporation: Representation of DISH Network Corporation (NASDAQ: DISH), a leader for more than 27 years in satellite TV, equipment sales and support worldwide, in its US$25.5 billion unsolicited proposal to acquire Sprint Nextel Corporation.

 Excel Maritime Carriers Ltd. (Excel): Representation of Excel in its US$2.45 billion acquisition of Quintana Maritime Limited.
 Excel is an owner and operator of dry bulk carriers and a provider of worldwide seaborne transportation services for dry bulk cargo.

 First Republic Bank: Representation of First Republic Bank, a NYSE-traded , private bank and wealth management firm, in its US$1.8 billion merger with Merrill Lynch & Co., Inc., one of the world’s leading wealth management, capital markets and advisory companies.

 General Motors: Representation of General Motors Corporation in the sale of its entire equity stake in Fuji Heavy Industries, the manufacturer of Subaru cars, for approximately US$780 million.